 Leaving hair dye in hair for longer than recommended can will cause the dye to absorb the moisture in the hair follicles, leaving your hair feeling dry and brittle.
 30 minutes is usually long enough for the chemicals in permanent hair dye to develop and permeate the hair.

-How Long Can You Leave Hair Dye In?
+How Long Should You Leave Hair Dye In?

 Most hair dyes should be left in the hair for at least 30 minutes, and no longer than 45 minutes.

 The hair dye requires 30 minutes for the ingredients, ammonia, and peroxide to work into the hair cuticle to change the hair’s natural pigmentation.

 The final 15 minutes allow the dye to fully develop and permeate the hair.

 Hair dye should not be rinsed off earlier than 20-30 minutes.